lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 All of these [capta, samples, algorithms, models, and self-reflective methodologies — match preceding section] do have an aim beyond themselves: to recapture, in as minute detail as possible, the print landscape in England between January 1 1789 and December 31 1799.
-This eleven-year “decade” was a turbulent one across the Channel, encompassing the whole of the French Revolution, from the Estates General in 1789 to Napoleon’s coup in 1799.[^cf4] In England, [HISTORY OF THE KEY EVENTS OF THIS DECADE IN ENGLAND].
+This eleven-year “decade” was a turbulent one across the Channel, encompassing the whole of the French Revolution, from the Estates General in 1789 to Napoleon’s coup in 1799.[^cf4] In England, these events caused strong and variously nationalist reactions in a country which had so recently lost its colonies in America and feared that a French invasion could come at any moment.
 [CONCLUSION: an environment which felt like it was on the edge of history]

 The [world of letters?
 Public sphere?
 What do I call it?] in England responded to these events by [writing WAY TOO MUCH].
 This is the decade of Common Sense, it is the decade of Lyrical Ballads; it is the decade of Hannah More, it is the decade of Ann Radcliffe; it was the age of wisdom, it was the age of foolishness; it was the epoch of belief, it was the epoch of incredulity.
 Charles Dickens’ now-famous superlative degree of comparison captures the tension between empiricist or otherwise political thinkers and Romantic or Gothic artists as contemporary literary scholars grapple with these modes.
 Each literary ‘mode’ was imbued with the potential for national importance.
 [WRITE ABOUT IMPORTANCE OF READING/WRITING TO NATIONAL IDENTITY —> CONCLUSION.]